 In total there are 18 puppy formulas across 5 different lines – Life Protection, Basics, Freedom, Wilderness, Carnivora.
 These offer puppies a choice between an all-encompassing recipe, a limited ingredient recipe, a simple grain-free recipe and a protein-rich recipe.
 Their Carnivora recipe focuses on a whole-prey diet that is rich in meat, organs, and cartilage without any pea ingredients.

 Their selection offers both grain-free and grain inclusive recipes, and they cater their foods to small breed puppies and large breed puppies as well.
 Across the lines there are a variety of meat options.
+There are even options suitable for giant breed puppies.

 Science Diet offers a total of 6 puppy kibbles.
 They have 2 options for large breeds, and 1 option for toy dogs and 1 for small breed dogs.
 They have a standard recipe and 1 that specifically has no wheat, corn, or soy for those sensitive pups.